 How to Make a Book Nook

-Lori decided to transform her office / guest room into a bedroom for her four-year old son who wasn’t sleeping well with his brother.
+Lori decided to transform her office/guest room into a bedroom for her four-year-old son who wasn’t sleeping well with his brother.
 She already had picked a loft bed – a bed that’s elevated with room to play underneath.
-Knowing that, we could go ahead with the book nook design and add the bed in later.
+Knowing that, we created a book nook design and would add the bed in later.

 1. START WITH PILLOWS